Caught On Camera: Innocent Children Caught In Middle Of Brazen Shooting In The Bronx

 Sources tell CBS2 right now they don’t have a motive for this shooting, but police believe it could be gang-related.

-Anyone with information is asked to call police.MORE NEWS: New York Scaling Back Mass COVID Vaccination Sites, Adding Pop-Ups At Early Voting Locations
+Anyone with information is asked to call police.MORE NEWS: NYPD: 24-Year-Old Driver Struck, Seriously Hurt Woman During Brooklyn Carjacking

 CBS2’s Kiran Dhillon contributed to this report.